 Adult dogs can be neutered at any age but the best time is before sexual maturity.
-For many years, the recommended spay/neuter age was six to nine months, however, now it is quite common for surgery to take place at four months old.
+For many years, the recommended spay/neuter age was 6 to 9 months, however, now it is quite common for surgery to take place at 4 months old.
 If a puppy’s future involves performance competition, ask your veterinarian and breeder about timing.
-Delaying for a couple of months may allow the pup to attain better physical development which can be important competition demands.
+Delaying for a couple of months may allow the pup to attain better physical development which can be important for the demands of competition.

-Since dogs can become pregnant prior to six months old, an earlier timeframe makes sense for most dogs.
-The American Veterinary Medical Association recommends that shelter pets be sterilized by four months.
-Many shelters neuter puppies when they reach eight weeks of age (or weigh two pounds) and before they are placed for adoption.
+Since dogs can become pregnant prior to 6 months old, an earlier timeframe makes sense for most dogs.
+The American Veterinary Medical Association recommends that shelter pets be sterilized by 4 months.
+Many shelters neuter puppies when they reach 8 weeks of age (or weigh 2 pounds) and before they are placed for adoption.
 The babies recover more quickly from the surgery than adult animals.
 They will grow just as much, and sometimes a bit taller than if they were fixed later in life.

 Puppies are completely anesthetized during the surgery and won't feel any discomfort.
 The anesthetic may be injected or inhaled.
 Sometimes heart and breathing monitors or EKG machines are used.
 Doctors may prefer absorbable stitches, surgical staples, or even skin glue to close the incision.
 The specific routine depends on the size and age of the pet and what the veterinarian prefers.

 The surgical incision for male puppies usually is made in the scrotal sac, while an older dog’s incision is often at the base of the penis in front of the scrotum.
 If one or both testicles have not yet dropped into the scrotum, a tummy incision may be necessary.
 Female pups will have an abdominal incision for the spay surgery.